 A mid season 2 episode of Hawaii Five-0 has an Everybody Laughs Ending, despite the fact that Steve had just undergone horrific torture, the Five-0 team, Joe White and his buddies had risked their lives to save him, Wo Fat escaped with his life and Jenna Kaye didn't.
 Yes, she had betrayed Steve and Five-0, but that should only have added to the gravity of the situation, never mind that she didn't (in this troper's opinion) deserve to die.

 Quoted verbatim in Babylon 5 by Londo Molari at the end of the episode Deathwalker.
-Never mind an Vorlon ship just appeared out of nowhere, vaporized another in what normally would be an act of war and casually renders half the episode pointless.
-Her getting killed might not have been optimum, but anything that upset the Narn was a good thing as far as Londo was concerned.
-In doing so, the Vorlons had just foiled this Expy of Dr. Josef Mengele's scheme to throw the various civilizations into murderous chaos, killing each other for the chance of immortality
+Never mind that a Vorlon ship just appeared out of nowhere and vaporized another ship in what normally would be an act of war; anything that upset the Narn was a good thing as far as Londo was concerned.
+In doing so, the Vorlons had foiled the scheme of a Dr. Josef Mengele Expy to throw the various civilizations into murderous chaos, killing each other for a chance at immortality.

 Simon: You've had the Alliance on you.
 Criminals and savages...
 Half the people on this ship have been shot or wounded — including yourself — and you're harboring known fugitives.
 Mal: We're still flying.
 Simon: That's not much.
 Mal:It's enough.